yale-p2med/SARC_BAL/README.md

 These files are tab delimited text files that can be open in many programs, including Excel, R, and so on.
 The content in the files is self-explained.

 ### Pathway Enrichment Analysis by MetaCore
-Under the `Unsupervised_Analysis/pathway_enrichment_metacore` folder, we provide the pathway enrichment analysis results for the gene lists under the `Supervised_Analysis/gene_lists` folder.
+Under the `Supervised_Analysis/pathway_enrichment_metacore` folder, we provide the pathway enrichment analysis results for the gene lists under the `Supervised_Analysis/gene_lists` folder.
 Each gene list was divided into positive and negative lists based on the correlation coefficient.
 MetaCore was applied to both lists.

 ## Unsupervised Analysis
-Under the `Unsupervised_Analysis` folder, we provide the results for the unsupervised analysis.
+Under the `Unsupervised_Analysis` folder, we provide the results for the unsupervised analysis that identified gene modules using WGCNA and performed patient clustering using each module separately.

 ### WGCNA gene modules
+Under the `Unsupervised_Analysis` folder,
 ### Pathway enrichment analysis of the gene modules

 ## Data and R codes